Alternatives to Litigation

 spousal support/alimony, custody/timesharing of minor children, relocation,

-circumstances.
-Generally, one party proposes a global settlement to all
+Generally, one party proposes a global settlement to all of the issues

-of the issues in the divorce.
-The other party then either accepts the
+in the divorce.
+The other party then either accepts the proposal or makes

-proposal or makes a counter-proposal.
-The parties may then go back and
+a counter-proposal.
+The parties may then go back and forth with proposals

-forth with proposals and counter-proposals toward a goal of reaching a
+and counter-proposals toward a goal of reaching a final agreement.
+This

-can be difficult to achieve.
-You should always have your attorney look
+to achieve.
+You should always have your attorney look over any settlement

 Divorce mediation.
 In a mediated divorce, a neutral third party who does not represent either